 The certificate requires that students take three political science courses (nine credits) about law or the legal process and two more political science courses (six credits) in which court cases or legal processes are a significant component of course materials.
 Many of the legal studies courses are offered in the evening or after 4:00 p.m., and it is therefore possible to complete the certificate with courses late in the day or in the evening for students will full-time jobs.

 This certificate is for students who are interested in legal careers.
 Students who are interested in criminal justice careers, such as police officers, probation or parole officers, correctional officers border patrol, security officials, or work with delinquents should consider Penn State Behrend's Crime, Psychology, and Public Policy certificate as an alternative.

-Students must have a C or better in each certificate course, and at least one course must have been completed in or after spring 2012.
+Students must have a C or better in each certificate course.

 Legal Studies Core Courses

 Take 9 credits in core courses from a program-approved list:

 - PL SC 471: American Constitutional Law (3 credits)

 - PL SC 472: The American Legal Process (3 credits)

 - PL SC 473: American Judicial Behavior (3 credits)